waywardgeek/sonic/doc/index.md

 	 * the sound device. */
     }

-You may change the speed, pitch, and volume parameters at any time, without having to flush or create a new sonic stream.
+You may change the speed, pitch, rate, and volume parameters at any time, without having to flush or create a new sonic stream.

 When your sound stream ends, there may be several milliseconds of sound data in